 What is the position

-A position is available for a CNM1 or CNM2 /Service Manager to lead our team in Lemongrove, Enniscorthy.
+A position is available for a Service Manager to lead our team in Lemongrove, Enniscorthy.
 We are a specialist provider in residential services for people with Prader Willi Syndrome.

-This is an exciting opportunity for a Clinical Nurse Manager to work in a service supporting adults with PWS in Lemongrove, Enniscorthy.
-Reporting to a CNM3 with expertise in PWS.
+This is an exciting opportunity for a Service Manager to work in a service supporting adults with PWS in Lemongrove, Enniscorthy.
+Reporting to a PIC with expertise in PWS.